High probability decoupling via approximate unitary designs and efficient relative thermalisation: Proof of the main theorem

 Note that $(g(U))^2$ is a balanced degree two polynomial in the matrix entries of $U$.
-We now find out how close the moments of $(g(U))^2$ under Haar measure are to their counterparts under $t$-design. \begin{lemma} Let $i$ be a positive integer.
-Consider a $(|A|, s, \lambda, 4i)$-qTPE for some positive integer $s$ and $\lambda \geq 0$.
-Then,
+We now find out how close the moments of $(g(U))^2$ under Haar measure are to their counterparts under $t$-design.

+We do this by using the following Proposition~\ref{prop:g_exp_2i}. \begin{proposition} The $(2i)^{th}$ power of the function $g(U)$ which is equivalent to the simplification of the balanced degree two polynomial polynomial $[g(U)^2]^i$ is given by: